What Should You Do If Accused of Burglary?

 Posted by Ronald D. HeddingSep 18, 2019

 The crime of burglary in Los Angeles is a significant issue, carrying with it a weight of negative connotations.
-Those convicted of burglary are often perceived as untrustworthy individuals who unlawfully take others' properties.
-The California Penal Code 459 outlines the severity of this crime.
+Those convicted of burglary are often perceived as untrustworthy individuals who unlawfully take others' property.
+The California Penal Code 459 outlines the severity of this crime, emphasizing the serious implications it carries.

 Residential burglary, in particular, carries severe consequences in California.
-A conviction results in a permanent felony on your record, limiting your rights to own, use, or possess a weapon, and even to vote.
+A conviction results in a permanent felony on your record, a stark reminder of the long-term impact of a burglary charge.

 In addition to things that go on your record, you're also looking at a situation where you could be sent to prison for an extended period.
 If there's a person present when the burglary occurs, that makes the crime a violent felony, which means that you would serve 85% of any time you get on the case.

 When facing burglary charges, it's crucial to secure the services of an experienced criminal defense attorney as soon as possible.
-Prosecutors have the power to overfill many of these charges, and early legal representation can make a significant difference.
+Prosecutors have the power to overfill many of these charges, and early legal representation can make a significant difference, underscoring the urgency of the situation.

 Maybe the person did commit a burglary, but because of the person's lack of criminal record, their young age, and a host of other good factors — if there could be good factors in a burglary, prosecutors — can be used to try to differentiate you as a person from other individuals who commit residential burglaries and try to avoid a prison sentence and try to avoid some of the additional negative stigma and punishment that comes along with a burglary charge.
 Our Los Angeles criminal defense lawyers will examine this topic in more detail below.